-Prosci is releasing a four-part series on "why change management" to provide several different perspectives on how to make the case for applying a structured approach to manage the people side of change for organizational initiatives.
+Prosci's four-part series on "why change management" provides several different perspectives on how to make the case for applying a structured approach to manage the people side of change for organizational initiatives.
 This series includes:

 This tutorial presents a case study at Texas Children's Hospital, and demonstrates the impact of effective change management with real project data.

 by Stephanie Elam and Tammy Christensen, Texas Children's Hospital